-Family Income Supplement: Persons in receipt of Jobseekers Allowance (JA) cannot qualify for a Family Income Supplement Payment (FIS), although if you are in receipt of Jobseekers Allowance, your spouse/civil partner/cohabitant may apply for FIS if they are employed for at least 38 hours each fortnight (19 hours each week) per week and your family income is below the appropriate FIS level for your family size (and provided that you are not claiming an Increase for a Qualified Adult in respect of them).
+Family Income Supplement: Persons in receipt of Jobseeker's Allowance (JA) cannot qualify for a Family Income Supplement Payment (FIS), although if you are in receipt of Jobseeker's Allowance, your spouse/civil partner/cohabitant may apply for FIS if they are employed for at least 38 hours each fortnight (19 hours each week) and your family income is below the appropriate FIS level for your family size (and provided that you are not claiming an Increase for a Qualified Adult in respect of them).

-Fast-track: The Department of Social Protection operates a fast-tracking system for customers in receipt of Jobseekers Benefit and Allowance who sign-off to take up full-time work for a short period of up to 12 weeks.
+Fast-Track: The Department of Employment Affairs and Social Protection operates a fast-tracking system for customers in receipt of Jobseeker's Benefit and Allowance who sign-off to take up full-time work for a short period of up to 12 weeks.

-If you have been offered full-time employment, including work for 4 days or more per week, for up to 12 weeks you will not qualify for a Jobseekers payment for this period but you may benefit from the Fast-track process.
+If you have been offered full-time employment, including work for 4 days or more per week, for up to 12 weeks you will not qualify for a Jobseeker's payment for this period but you may benefit from the fast-track process.

-The Fast-track system allows you to sign back on to your claim without the need to go through the process as a new claimant and ensure that your original Jobseekers payment is re-instated without delay.
-To avail of the Fast-track process you must inform the local Social Welfare Office/Intreo Centre in advance that you are taking up work.
-If you have any difficulty contacting your local Social Welfare Office/Intreo Centre directly.
+The fast-track system allows you to sign back on to your claim without the need to go through the process as a new claimant and ensure that your original Jobseeker's payment is re-instated without delay.
+To avail of the fast-track process you must inform the local Intreo Centre/Branch Office in advance that you are taking up work.
+If you have any difficulty contact your local Intreo Centre/Branch Office directly, or contact the INOU for more information on (01) 856 0088 or by e-mail welfare@inou.ie

-Part-time Job Incentive Scheme: This scheme allows people who have been getting Jobseekers Allowance for 15 months or more to take up part-time work and get a Part-time Job Allowance instead of the Jobseekers Allowance.
+Part-Time Job Incentive Scheme (PTJI): This scheme allows people who have been getting Jobseeker's Allowance for 15 months or more to take up part-time work and get Part-Time Job Incentive instead of Jobseeker's Allowance.
 A person must be fully unemployed prior to taking the PTJI option.
 It is not possible for a person in a part-time job to convert their employment into a PTJI job.
-If your Jobseekers Allowance payment is equal to or more than €119.00 if you are single or €193.90 if you are being paid for your spouse/civil partner/cohabitant, you may be eligible for the Part-Time Job Incentive Scheme.
+If your Jobseeker's payment is equal to or more than $\in 122.20$ if you are single or $\in 199.90$ if you are being paid for your spouse/civil partner/cohabitant, you may be eligible for the Part-Time Job Incentive Scheme.
 You must also undertake to remain on the scheme for 2 months.
 You can do more than one part-time job but the total hours worked must be less than 24 in total.
-The Allowance is payable regardless of the money you earn in your job.
-Unlike Jobseekers payments, you can spread your working hours over more than 3 days per week.
-Please see the Part-Time Job Incentive Scheme under Employment and Self Employment Supports in this chapter.
+PTJI is payable regardless of the money you earn on your job.
+Unlike Jobseeker's payments, you can spread your working hours over more than 3 days per week.
+Please see the Part-Time Job Incentive Scheme under Employment Supports in this chapter.

 JobsPlus: JobsPlus provides a simple, easily understood and attractive scheme to encourage employers to recruit long-term unemployed people.
-It provides cash payments to employers - €7,500 for recruits unemployed for more than 12 but less than 24 months and €10,000 for recruits unemployed for more than 24 months.
-More information is available on JobsPlus at the end of this chapter.
+It provides cash payments to employers $- \in 7,500$ for recruits unemployed for more than 12 but less than 24 months and $\in 10,000$ for recruits unemployed for more than 24 months.
+More information available on JobsPlus at the end of this chapter.